Train Horn Noise

 - Repositioning the horns to beneath the trains is not feasible as these trains may operate in areas outside the peninsula with different noise considerations.

 Union Pacific suggested that San Mateo consider establishing a “Quiet Zone” to restrict the use of train horns at grade crossings or install wayside horns at each crossing.
-See the 2018 Train Noise Horn Study and 2013 Assessment Update here.
+For detailed information, see the 2020 Update to our City Council, 2018 Train Noise Horn Study and 2013 Assessment Update.

-San Mateo City Council and Public Works Department are exploring ways to reduce train horn noise within the City.
-In 2018, Mayor Rick Bonilla, Vice Mayor Diane Papan, Councilwoman Maureen Freschet, and Public Works Director Brad Underwood met with Congresswomen Jackie Speier and Anna Eschoo, as well as staff from the Federal Railroad Administration, the Environmental Protection Agency, and the offices of U.S. Senators Dianne Feinstein and Kamala Harris to discuss a variety of issues affecting San Mateo including potential grants to fund improvements to the Clean Water Program and the process for establishing a “Quiet Zone” to restrict the use of train horn noise.
-Following the meeting, council members and Public Works staff are continuing discussions with the FRA regarding the “Quiet Zone” approval process.
+In 2018, Public Works leadership and Council members met with U.S. Reps.
+Jackie Speier and Anna Eshoo, staff from the Federal Railroad Administration, the Environmental Protection Agency, and the offices of Sens.
+Dianne Feinstein and Kamala Harris to discuss a variety of issues affecting our City including potential grants to fund improvements to the Clean Water Program and the process for establishing a “Quiet Zone” to restrict the use of train horn noise.
+Following the meeting, council members and staff are continuing discussions with the FRA regarding the “Quiet Zone” approval process.
 See the 2018 City Council study session details here.

 In order to establish a “Quiet Zone”, San Mateo must implement FRA approved safety measures at a number of grade crossings within the proposed segment.
 Approved safety measures include upgraded four-quadrant gates (as opposed to the standard two-quadrant gates currently used in San Mateo), concrete medians, street closures, and one-way street conversions.
 Medians and changes to street direction are generally infeasible due to negative impacts to traffic circulation.
 Upgrades to four-quadrant gate and the associated train detection system can cost up to $3 million at each crossing.
 It should be acknowledged that a “Quiet Zone” only silences the routine sounding of train horns at grade crossings.
 Even within an established “Quiet Zone,” trains are still required to sound horns when approaching occupied station platforms, construction zones, or whenever a trespasser is spotted by the conductor in the railroad right of way.